 - Where to find them: 2021 Alaska Packer Place, Alameda, CA 95401

 - How to contact them: (510) 769-4858

 Working out of the San Francisco Bay Area, Blue Pelican Marina has everything you need if you’re looking for used boat parts.
-They have a wide variety of marine equipment available, from anchors, spinnakers, winches and rigging, to safety gear, sailing gear and charts and collectibles.
+They have a wide variety of marine equipment available, from anchors, spinnakers, winches and rigging, to safety gear (see also ‘6 Of The Best Life Jackets For Sailing: Complete Guide‘), sailing gear and charts and collectibles.